patkozlowski/Xamarin.iOSTableView/README.md

 # Xamarin.iOSTableView

-Xamarin.iOS 10 project to how to ingest information into a UITableView.
+Xamarin.iOS 10 project show how to ingest information into a UITableView.

 Ingested data two ways: JSON File, and using Parse Server (You need to configure your own Parse Server).